GLOBAL MARKETS-Wall St slumps again as investors shun risk

 The Dow Jones industrial average .DJI ended down 519.83 points, or 4.62 percent, at 10,719.94.
 The Standard & Poor's 500 Index .SPX lost 51.77 points, or 4.42 percent, at 1,120.76.
 The Nasdaq Composite Index .IXIC fell 101.47 points, or 4.09 percent, at 2,381.05.

-The losses came against the backdrop of worries about weak U.S. economic data, the downgrade of U.S. debt, and the inability of lawmakers to address growing worries that another recession is on the way.
+The losses came against the backdrop of worries about weak U.S. economic data, the loss of the United States' AAA credit rating and the inability of lawmakers to address growing worries that another recession is on the way.

-The MSCI all-country world index .MIWD00000PUS was down 2.4 percent, while the FTSEurofirst 300 .FTEU3 of leading European shares closed down 4 percent.
+The MSCI all-country world index .MIWD00000PUS ended down 2.4 percent, while the FTSEurofirst 300 .FTEU3 of leading European shares closed down 4 percent.

 Gold racked up a third record in a row, extending its best rally since 2008.
-Spot gold XAU= rose near 3 percent to hit a high of $1,796.86, while futures GCZ1 briefly climbed above $1,800 for the first time.
+Spot gold XAU= rose near 3 percent to hit a high of $1,796.86.

-"We don't see anything out there that's going to reverse the appetite for gold," said Deutsche Bank commodity strategist Michael Lewis.

-"Given gold is a financial asset, it's interesting that it doesn't look that expensive at these sort of levels."

 WORDS DON'T WORK